bflaven/a-quick-journey-through-api-testing/README.md

 As a reminder, my objective was to convince a non-developer to resort to tests at an early stage in the development of an API-centric digital product e.g. Desktop, Mobile Application… etc.

-In the meantime, I had to figure out what API can I use to illustrate the process of creating’s tests.
+In the meantime, I had to figure out what API can I use to illustrate the tests creation's process.
 For this part, that’s my son who has given me the idea of the API that will be used to illustrate this book.
 Just to make it short, we are sometimes playing with a cards game with country’s flags.
 So, I have decided to create an API that contains all countries with all information that can be useful including flags.

 The idea was to create a real MVP of an API plus the tests that insure the quality of the content exposed and explore the ability of Postman/Newman to test it.
 My approach is that for each end-point, I had to think at the same time to the test that validates this new feature and its content.